IBM/federated-learning-lib/setup.md

 You must also specify the party data path via `-p`.

 Run `python examples/generate_configs.py -h` for full descriptions of the different options.

+If the RabbitMQ connection is available, ensure that the environment variable `IBMFL_BROKER` is available and use the `-c` option with the `generate_configs.py` script, e.g. `-c rabbitmq`.

+The IBMFL_BROKER variable takes the following form:

+`"{'aggregator': {'name': '', 'password': ''}, 'party0' : {'name': '', 'password': ''}, ..., 'partyn': {'name': '', 'password': ''}, 'rabbit' : {from the IBM team}}"`

+The aggregator field is only used when in aggregator mode, and the party0...n fields for the appropriate party.

 ## Initiate Learning